-- Tell me how you tested your code.
+- Describe how you tested your code.
 You don't always need to

-the individual test cases, but you should explain how you tested every
+the individual test cases, but you should convince the reader that you

 fixed-width character font like courier or typewriter

-font for your code and tables so that the indentation and columns line
+font for your code so that the code will be easily distinguishable from